420factorauthentication/game-MAP/README.md

 ### Game and Media Modules and Projects

-**GameMAP** is a monorepo of personal HTML5 game projects and JS modules.
+**GameMAP** is a monorepo of personal HTML5 indie game projects and JS modules.
 I'm creating an ad hoc web development framework and game engine.
 Then I'm creating browser-based indie games with it.
 I'm doing this from scratch to learn: